nealmcb/anonymize_cvr/specification.md

 - When aggregating, prefer combining styles that share more contests

 ### 4. Contest Diversity (Best Practice)
-- Ideally, each contest should appear on at least 10 ballots across aggregated rows
+- Ideally, each contest should appear on at least 10 ballots in each aggregated row
 - This helps ensure aggregated rows provide sufficient diversity for anonymity
 - This is a best-effort goal - if a contest only appears on very few rare ballots, this may not be achievable without excluding ballots (which we don't do)